We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The number of bowel movements a child has each day will fluctuate, especially as you introduce them to new foods.
-If your child goes more than a few days without a bowel movement, they may be experiencing constipation.
+If your child goes more than a few days without a bowel movement, and then has a hard stool, they may be experiencing constipation.

-If you notice streaks of bright red blood on your child’s stool, it is likely a sign that your child is pushing very hard to have a bowel movement.
-Pushing and straining may cause tiny tears around the anal walls, which can result in blood in the stool.
+If you notice streaks of bright red blood on your child’s stool, it’s likely a sign that your child is pushing very hard to have a bowel movement.
+Pushing and straining or passing a hard stool may cause tiny tears around the anal walls, which can result in blood in the stool.

 A taut tummy could be a sign of constipation.
 Bloating and pressure caused by constipation may make your child’s stomach feel full or stiff.

 Refusing to eat

 Your baby may feel full quickly if they are constipated.
 They may also refuse to eat because of growing discomfort.

 If you notice signs of constipation, you can try several strategies to offer your baby relief.
 These include:

 If your baby is breastfed, you can try adjusting your diet.
 Your baby may be sensitive to something you’re eating, which could be causing the constipation, though this is uncommon.

 Bottle-fed babies may benefit from a different type of formula, at least until the constipation clears.
 Sensitivity to certain ingredients can cause constipation.